Monika Kos: Career

 Kos is best known for presenting the Western Australian edition of the Seven Network's evening current affairs program Today Tonight from 1997 until it was axed in 2019.

 Kos studied at Loreto Nedlands and John XXIII College and is a graduate of the Western Australian Academy of Performing Arts.
 She worked at Perth radio station 6PR in the late 1980s in various roles including as a presenter before she joined Channel 7 in Perth as a cadet journalist in 1990.

-In December 2019, it was announced Kos had joined Network 10 and would replace Narelda Jacobs as presenter of the Perth edition of 10 News First.
+In December 2019, it was announced Kos had joined Network 10 and would replace Narelda Jacobs as presenter on the Perth edition of 10 News First.

 In August 2020, Kos was made redundant by Network 10.
-She presented her final Perth-based 10 News First bulletin on 11 September before production of the state-based Perth bulletin moves to Sydney.
+She presented her final Perth-based 10 News First bulletin on 11 September, after which production of the state-based Perth bulletin moved to Sydney.

-On 2 December 2020, it was announced that Kos is joining Nine News Perth to front a new live and local one-hour bulletin at 5pm, commencing Monday, 7 December.
+On 2 December 2020, it was announced that Kos would be joining Nine News Perth to front a new live and local one-hour bulletin at 5pm, commencing Monday, 7 December.